- They can ask us the most impertinent or rude questions but, obviously, we cannot ask, hint at or even think about anything approaching the same.

 - The roof came off years ago (to save rates), and a sycamore tree has impertinently taken root in its front room.

-Late Middle English (sense 2): from Old French, or from late Latin impertinent- 'not having reference to', from Latin in- 'not' + pertinere 'pertain'.
+Late Middle English (in sense 2): from Old French, or from late Latin impertinent- 'not having reference to', from Latin in- 'not' + pertinere 'pertain'.

 Words that rhyme with impertinentappurtenant, pertinent